1consequential/1consequential/README.md

 [For more info.](https://1consequential.github.io/index.html)
-Busy with many things in life.
+Busy with many things in life right now, come back later.

 <!--Nothing much happens here, move onward with your life.-->